 Whether you take a once-in-a-lifetime helicopter tour, boat tour, or hike the coast, the Napali Coast should be #1 on your list!
 We chose to hike the Napali Coast because I am not fond of helicopters and Alex doesn’t do well on boats.

 We trekked to the 2-mile marker and saw a stunning panoramic view of the coastline.
 The view is genuinely unreal even from land, however, the best views do come from the sea or sky!
 This was by far our favorite thing to do on Kauai!

 2. Waimea Canyon

 Known as the Grand Canyon of Hawaii, Waimea Canyon provides stunning views throughout your drive up to the lookout.
 Enjoy vistas of lush greens contrasted by red canyon dirt making the canyon unique.
 The Canyon is around 10 miles long and up to 3,000 ft. deep!

 3. Spouting Horn

-When driving down from Waimea Canyon don’t forget to stop by Spouting Horn.
-A very popular spot to see the ocean waves crash on the coastline and shoot out of a lava tube.
+When driving down from Waimea Canyon, don’t forget to stop by Spouting Horn.
+This is a very popular spot to see the ocean waves crash on the coastline and shoot out of a lava tube.
 The spout has been able to reach up to 50 feet!

 4. Secret Falls

 Only accessed by some type of water transportation, Secret falls is a very popular spot despite the name.
 The cool thing about this waterfall is that you are allowed to swim in the pool of water and even go under the falls if you don’t mind the many signs saying “Danger, Falling rocks, Could cause Injury”!